Context-aware AI in the browser

 Get the loop back

-Return to the page with a concise answer, proof, summary, or next step.
+Return to the page with a concise answer, proof, summary, source list, or next step — with recovery controls if you need another pass.

 Compatible providers